 In order to ensure our curriculum is broad and balanced, we teach every subject each term.
-We understand that time constraints may mean that lessons do not achieve an equal time allocation on a weekly basis, but on a termly basis Geography should be taught with a rough expectation of an hour a week, although this may be more during certain weeks.
-Geography learning should also be reinforced, when events occur during the year, such as natural disasters.
+We understand that time constraints may mean that lessons do not achieve an equal time allocation on a weekly basis, but on a termly basis MFL should be taught regularly, with a rough expectation of an 30 minutes per week, although this may be more during certain weeks.